 Withholding tax receivable figure in the Customers tab, then on New Receipt:

 Click Create to record the transaction.
 The transaction amount will move from Withholding tax receivable to Withholding tax .

 Sample Consulting receives proof of remittance by Brilliant Industries.
 It enters a transaction for 100.
 The balance sheet shows the movement between the two accounts:

 When a tax filing is made, the balance of Withholding tax is available to offset your tax due.
+It has already been paid to the tax authority.
 Indicate the amount being applied on the appropriate forms of the tax authority and submit with your filing.
 This step in the process does not occur in Manager, only in your tax filing.

 To record your application of available withholding tax credits in Manager, use a journal entry.
 Credit Withholding tax and debit either: